dfwcnj/edgarquery/README.md

 ## edgarquery

 EDGAR query is a set of commands for finding, collecting, and visualizing SEC EDGAR data based on CIK or ticker symbol.

 The possibly most useful command is edgarcompanyfactsshow that collects the company facts for a company, parses, tabulates, and plots each fact, displaying the data in your browser.
+For companies that have ticker symbols, the command conveniently looks up the CIK before retrieving the data.
+For companies without a ticker symbol, the CIK must be used.
+If one wisheѕ to perform querїes offline, the SEC companyfacts.zip file can be downloaded.
+This file, updated daily, contains company facts files for all CIKs, many of which contain no facts.

 Others are the edgarlatest10K and edgarlatestsubmission commands that also display in your browsar. edgarlatestsubmissions(note the s on the end) retrieves a list of the latest submissions for a ticker while edgarsubmissions retrieves a list